quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Supplementary information

-### Chi-square statistics as an alternative to cosine distance in the inter-haplotype distance method

-Although the current implementation of inter-haplotype distance (IHD) uses the cosine distance metric to compare aggregate mutation spectra at biallelic markers, we also explored the use of chi-square statistics to compare spectra.

-As described in the *Materials and Methods*, we compute aggregate mutation spectra on haplotypes that inherited either parental allele at each biallelic marker.
-Rather than compute the cosine distance between those spectra, we can create a contingency table of size $(2, \ 6 \times 4^{k - 1})$ (or size $(2, \ 6 \times 4^{k - 1} + 1)$ if $k = 1$ and we're including CpG>TpG) that contains the aggregate $k$-mer mutation spectrum on haplotypes that inherited either parental allele.
-Using the contingency table, we then calculate a $\chi^{2}$ test statistic; larger values of the $\chi^{2}$ statistic suggest more "distance" between the aggregate mutation spectra on the two haplotypes.

-We discovered the BXD mutator loci on chromosome 4 and 6 using either cosine distances or chi-square statistics to compare mutation spectra; however, using simulated data we found that the cosine distance metric was more sensitive for mutator allele detection across a broad range of parameter choices (Figure @fig:cosine_vs_chisquare).

 ### Missense mutations in *Setmar* are unlikely to contribute to epistasis in the BXDs

 Unlike *Ogg1* and *Mbd4*, *Setmar* does not participate directly in base-excision repair, though its primate ortholog plays an indirect role in the repair of double-stranded DNA breaks via non-homologous end joining (NHEJ).